 Being poor can be like treading water with the waterline right under your nose.
 The slightest ripple and you choke, a wave will submerge you.
 The novel coronavirus pandemic is a tsunami for those living in poverty.
-As the recent New York Times article illustrates, communities living in crowded conditions, with uncontrolled chronic diseases like diabetes and hypertension, marginalized by the lack of comprehensible health information, and mistrusting the current systems to treat them fairly will be disproportionately ravaged by Covid-19.
+As a recent New York Times article illustrates, communities living in crowded conditions, with uncontrolled chronic diseases like diabetes and hypertension, marginalized by the lack of comprehensible health information, and mistrusting the current systems to treat them fairly will be disproportionately ravaged by Covid-19.
 We have seen this in the past with tuberculosis, HIV, and hepatitis B. But the novel coronavirus acts faster and in some cases more aggressively and so reveals disparities even more dramatically.

 When one of my colleagues moved to Brooklyn from Haiti she and 6 family members lived in a one room apartment until they established themselves and began to develop both social and financial capital.
 This takes time.
 In the interim there were three or more to a room managing busy schedules at work and school.
 But what if the schools are closed and work is restricted?
 When three or even more generations are in an apartment it takes time to think through how to protect the most vulnerable from those who must go to work to feed the group.
 Do you plan to send the elderly or chronically ill to a neighbor’s or friend’s to sequester them?
 Or, do you have the working people from different households stay together to minimize exposure to their larger families?